fetchai/agents-aea/docs/generic-skills.md

 ### Add keys for the seller AEA

 Create the private key for the seller AEA based on the network you want to transact.
-To generate and add a private-public key pair for Fetch.ai `Capricorn` use:
+To generate and add a private-public key pair for Fetch.ai `Dorado` use:
 ``` bash
 aea generate-key fetchai
 aea add-key fetchai fetchai_private_key.txt